Additional Information on Orientation

 - Coordinates activities associated with license renewal safety reviews, audits, and site inspections.

-- Coordinates communications among the technical branches, regions contractor, and the applicant.
+- Coordinates communications among the technical branches and the applicant.

 - Coordinates with environmental section, ensuring public scoping meeting held.

-- Prepares work requests for safety evaluation inputs from the technical staff.
+- Prepares work requests through established work flow process for safety evaluation inputs from the technical staff.

 - Assembles the Safety Evaluation Report (SER) including the staff evaluations from the technical branches' input, and coordinates resolution of issues relating to the safety review.